LukeKuenneke/gitlab-ee/doc/administration/high_availability/database.md

 for use with GitLab:

 * Use bundled services and configuration provided by the Omnibus GitLab package.
-This option is available only with [Enterprise Edition Premium](https://about.gitlab.com/gitlab-ee/) license.
+This option is available with [Enterprise Edition Premium](https://about.gitlab.com/gitlab-ee/) license.
 * Use a cloud hosted solution
 * Install and manage the database and other components yourself

 > Important notes:
 - Please read [database requirements document](https://docs.gitlab.com/ee/install/requirements.html#database) for more information on supported databases.
 - This document will focus only on configuration supported with [GitLab Enterprise Edition Premium](https://about.gitlab.com/gitlab-ee/), using the Omnibus GitLab package.
-- If you are a Community Edition or Enterprise Edition Starter user, consider using cloud hosted solution.
+- If you are a Community Edition or Enterprise Edition Starter user, consider using a cloud hosted solution.
-- This document will not cover any directions for installations from source.
+- This document will not cover installations from source.

 >
 - If HA setup is not what you were looking for,  see the [database configuration document](http://docs.gitlab.com/omnibus/settings/database.html)